McCormick Place station: History

 The original station in this vicinity opened in 1868 at 22nd Street, originally consisting of a wooden station building and serving both suburban trains as well as long distance passenger trains.
 This station served as a temporary terminal for the Illinois Central and Michigan Central railroads after the Great Chicago Fire inflicted significant damage on Great Central Station, rendering it unsuitable as the line's primary terminal.
 In 1880, the wooden station building was replaced with a brick building.
 In 1907, long-distance trains ceased stopping there, leaving only suburban trains.

 In 1926, the original station at 22nd Street was closed and a new station was opened as its replacement at 23rd Street in conjunction with the Illinois Central Railroad's electrification program.

-When McCormick Place was expanded in 1996, the South Building was built over the existing 23rd Street Station, which was then reconfigured to serve the expanded convention center.
+When McCormick Place was expanded in 1996, the South Building was built over the existing 23rd Street station, which was then reconfigured to serve the expanded convention center.
 This reconfiguration was accompanied by replacing an outdated wooden platform with a newer concrete platform.

 In 2017, a series of upgrades were performed on the station.
 These upgrades included mural paintings, digital signage and audio announcements, better lighting, and better signage.
 Additionally, Metra is investigating the possibility of adding a crossover track to the south of the station to allow more trains to access the platform from the outer tracks.

+Beginning on August 20, 2024, South Shore Line trains no longer stop at McCormick Place station on weekends, ending regular service at the station.
+However, certain trains occasionally stop at this station to serve special events in the convention center.

 Service

 Select Metra Electric District trains stop at McCormick Place on weekdays, while most trains stop on weekends.
 All three branches have trains stopping at McCormick Place.
 As of 2018, McCormick Place is the 179th busiest of Metra's 236 non-downtown stations, with an average of 124 weekday boardings.

-The South Shore Line stops at McCormick Place on weekends and for special events only and will not board passengers northbound or discharge passengers southbound.
+The South Shore Line stops at McCormick Place for special events only and will not board passengers northbound or discharge passengers southbound.